 1. Ease of entry (Entrance facility): Involves the ease of entry of cables, connecting hardware, protection devices and other equipment required for the building.
 The equipment inside the room can be used for connections to public or private networks.

-2. Main cross-connect (Main cross-connect): The Hall of telecommunications equipment may have the same location of the main cross-connect.
+2. Main cross-connect: The Hall of telecommunications equipment may have the same location of the main cross-connect.
 Cabling techniques that apply to telecommunications closets (TC) also apply to equipment rooms.

-3. Distribution Backbone (Backbone distribution) Interconnection between telecommunications closets, equipment rooms, and may be involved cables, cross-connects (main and intermediate) terminations, jumpers or patch coords for connections:
+3. Backbone Distribution Interconnection between telecommunications closets, equipment rooms, and may be involved cables, cross-connects (main and intermediate) terminations, jumpers or patch coords for connections:

 • There are guidelines to provide the maximum amount of life of at least 10 years to cables supported.